kulics/koral/book-en/document.md

 E.g:
 ```
-I :: 2      # Automated derivation #
+I : 2       # Automated derivation #
-J: int: 3   # Do not use automatic derivation #
+J int : 3   # Do not use automatic derivation #
 ```

 ## Identifier